michaeldyrynda/deckset/Introducing Laravel/presentation.md

 </html>
 ```

-^ As you can imagine, defining all of your presentation logic in the routes file will get unwieldly fast.
+^ As you can imagine, defining all of your business and presentation logic in the routes file will get unwieldly fast.

 ---
 [.build-lists: false]